Quantum Sticking of Atoms on Membranes: Self-consistent solution

 It is straightforward to show that the largest value of $\Delta$ possible yields the minimum free energy.
 Hence, $\Delta$ changes discontinuously at criticality, dropping from $\Delta=\Delta_c(\approx \sqrt{2 \epsilon\delta})$ for $C=C_*$ to $\Delta=0$ for $C< C_*$.

 The form of the self-consistent equation in Eq.~\ref{sce} is substantially different from the non-perturbative model previously considered for a 3D target \cite{dpc11} where $\Delta$ was found to smoothly vanish at a critical incident energy.
+The difference is due to the low-frequency enhancement of the atom-phonon coupling in the case of the membrane.